researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

 # Shema.org JSON-LD

-`TODO: information and best practice on schema.org`

-## Include in html markup

 Its recomended to include json-ld in the html markup to make it easy for crawlers to find and parse the structured metadata.

-## Examples
+There is several ways to encode your metadata using JsonLd the goal of this list is to provide examples and recomendation about how to provide good metadata with a set of recomended properties.

 ??? example "SITES: Meteorological data from Miellejohka, 383 m a.s.l."
     ```html title="example of json-ld included in landing page html markup"